• Art magazine

 A post shared by Joshua Abarbanel Studio (@joshuaabarbanelstudio)

-Mixed-media artist Anila Quayyum Agha with her work, which won the 2014 "Intersections" .
-Anyone who has had the opportunity to experience her artwork in person will attest to how impressive it is that simple yet perfectly executed constructions can transform an entire space.
+Mixed-media artist Anila Quayyum Agha's work, which won the 2014 "Intersections" , impressively outshone the competition.
+Anyone who has had the opportunity to experience her artwork in person will attest to how remarkable it is that simple yet perfectly executed constructions can transform an entire room.

-Agha continues to create artistic patterns with the help of laser machines and today chooses steel or paper as materials.
-However, the original piece was made of wood, which is still underlining its special elegance.
+Agha continues to create intricate patterns using laser machines, nowadays choosing steel or paper as materials.
+The original piece, however, was made of wood, which further emphasizes its unique elegance.

 See this post on Instagram